okffi/avohoito/README.md

 1. Ask sysadmin to activate the domain or subdomain you want.
 These take 3-5 work days to complete, so be early.
 2. Sysadmin will create a new Wordpress site for you and add you as the initial admin.
 3. The site will run initially at address okffi-prod1.kapsi.fi/something
 4. When the domain or subdomain DNS is set up, sysadmin can move the site to its final address.
-This happens by adding the domain to Apache configuration (see above), and then going to https://okffi-prod1.kapsi.fi/wp-admin/network/sites.php and changing the "Site Address (URL)" field to the new domain.
+This happens by adding the domain to Apache configuration (see above), then setting up the domain mapping at http://okffi-prod1.kapsi.fi/wp-admin/network/settings.php?page=dm_domains_admin, and then going to https://okffi-prod1.kapsi.fi/wp-admin/network/sites.php and changing the "Site Address (URL)" field to the new domain.
 If https is enabled, use https in the URL.
 5. If the site has been extensively developed in its temporary domain, it may be necessary to run Velvet Blues tool in that site's dashboard to update old URLs to new ones.

 ## Applications